Rabbit Advocacy Animal Matters

 February 18, 2011 Are Girl Scout Cookies Killing Orangutans?

 Comment: A Victoria, BC Girl Guide has been campaigning throughout 2013 for GMO-Free Girl Guide Cookies, and has stopped selling them.
 However, at this point the business manager for the cookies is unreceptive, saying, “With the current world market for food products, it’s not a financially viable option.
 It would triple the cost of our cookies.”
 A similar campaign from a Girl Guide to remove palm oil in order to save orangutan habitat was met with a similar answer.
+November 20, 2021: A Moose Jaw girl is also petitioning against the use of palm oil in Girl Guide cookies.

 Read more: Orangutan Conservancy